guard/guard/README.md

 Screencast
 ----------

-Ryan Bates made a RailsCast on Guard, you can view it here: [http://railscasts.com/episodes/264-guard](http://railscasts.com/episodes/264-guard)
+Ryan Bates made an excellent [RailsCast about Guard](http://railscasts.com/episodes/264-guard) and you should definitely watch it for a nice introduction to Guard.

 Installation
 ------------